SERG-Delft/delftswa/2021/index.md

 ## (Tentative) Course Schedule

-Because of the COVID-19 pandamic, all lectures will be online, most likely using Microsoft Teams.
+Because of the COVID-19 pandamic, all lectures will be online in Zoom (link available in Mattermost).
 Scheduled interaction time includes the following: